w4v3/hypercampus/README.md

 - [x] inspect your learning statistics

 ### Features that might be released upon request
-- [ ] embedding several other kinds of data into cards, like LaTeX, SGF/PGN for Go/chess, syntax highlighting for source code
+- [x] embedding several other kinds of data into cards, like LaTeX, SGF/PGN for Go (later: chess, syntax highlighting for source code)
 - [ ] Anki collection import
 - [ ] Review reminder notifications
 - [ ] Widget for quick overview and review